 - a responsible attitude towards handling their workload, arriving at work on time (ie ready on the job at 9am, so others aren't waiting around for you)

 - willingness to carry out tasks to the best of their ability and able to work different hours (not more, just flexible) on occasion

 - the understanding that serving food to members of the public requires a clean, tidy appearance and hygienic practices

 - good physical health and stamina, and able to safely lift 25 lbs

-- ABSOLUTELY NO ALCOHOL, DRUG OR TOBACCO HABITS (including vaping), and not in recent recovery from addiction.
+- ABSOLUTELY NO ALCOHOL, DRUG OR TOBACCO HABITS (including vaping and edibles), and not in recent recovery from addiction.
 (Yes, marijuana is legal in CA. No, it is not allowed in any form on our property.
 Please do not apply to volunteer with us if even occasional use is important to you.
 Also, we respect people’s need to use marijuana for genuine medical purposes.
 But if you are taking marijuana for a health issue, that same issue will probably make work here too challenging.)
 Some residents occasionally drink alcohol, but we have guidelines around usage.

 - respect for the fact that the buildings, accommodation, facilities and food at the center all come from the hard work and generosity of others over many years, and so you are not working ‘for free’, but enjoying the benefits of what those people have offered

-- a willingness to observe the principle of not taking life, which includes not killing annoying insects such as mosquitoes and ticks
+- a willingness to observe the principle of not taking life, which includes not killing annoying insects such as mosquitoes and ticks!

 - openness to new or different cultural habits, traditions or identities